swcarpentry/2014-03-17-ucb/lessons/dav-git/local.md

     #   (use "git rm --cached <file>..." to unstage)
     #
-    #       new file:   readme.rst
+    #       new file:   readme.md
     #

 The null result means that you're up to date with the current version of the repository online.
-This result indicates that the current difference between the repository HEAD (which, so far, is empty) and your good\_science directory is this new readme.rst file.
+This result indicates that the current difference between the repository HEAD (which, so far, is empty) and your good\_science directory is this new readme.md file.

 ## git commit : Saving a Snapshot